DDHarry/C-lang/README.md

 ## ... and some snippets

-git / dasc
+• git / dasc

-lint / splint
+• lint / splint

+and now

-make / automake
+- make / automake / rebar

-Vim
+- Vim